Relativistic oscillator model with spin for nucleon resonances: Abstract

 \section{Abstract}

-The relativistic three-body problem is approached via the extension of the $SL(2,C)$ group to the $Sp(4,C)$ one.
+{The relativistic three-body problem is approached via the extension of the $SL(2,C)$ group to the $Sp(4,C)$ one.
 In terms of $Sp(4,C)$ spinors, a Dirac-like equation with three-body kinematics is composed.
 After introducing the linear in coordinates interaction, it describes the spin-1/2 oscillator.
-For this system, the exact energy spectrum is derived and then applied to fit the Regge trajectories of baryon N-resonances.
-Having only two parameters, the model is in overall agreement with the experiment.
+For this system, the exact energy spectrum is derived and then applied to fit the Regge trajectories of baryon N-resonances in the $(E^2,J)$ plane.
+The model predicts linear trajectories at high total energy $E$ with some form of nonlinearity at low $E$. }